Smith & Wesson: 20th century

 In June 1987, Tomkins plc paid $112.5 million to purchase Smith & Wesson.
-Tomkins modernized the production equipment and instituted additional testing which significantly increased product quality.
-However, new gun sales in the United States lagged in the 1990s, some of which was attributed to the Federal Assault Weapons Ban of 1994.
-Also, there were numerous city and state lawsuits against Smith & Wesson.
+Tomkins modernized the production equipment and instituted additional testing, which significantly increased product quality.
+However, new gun sales in the United States lagged in the 1990s, some of which were attributed to the Federal Assault Weapons Ban of 1994.
+There were also numerous city and state lawsuits against Smith & Wesson.
 After the success of the Tobacco Master Settlement Agreement, municipalities thought they might be able to succeed through tort law against the gun industry as well.

 21st century

 Clinton agreement

-On March 17, 2000, Smith & Wesson made an agreement with U.S. President Bill Clinton under which it would implement changes in the design and distribution of its firearms in return for "preferred buying program" to offset the loss of revenue as a result of the anticipated boycott.
+On March 17, 2000, Smith & Wesson made an agreement with U.S. President Bill Clinton, under which it would implement changes in the design and distribution of its firearms, in return for "preferred buying program" to offset the loss of revenue as a result of the anticipated consumer boycott.
 The agreement stated all authorized dealers and distributors of Smith & Wesson's products had to abide by a "code of conduct" to eliminate the sale of firearms to prohibited persons, and dealers had to agree to not allow children under 18 (without an adult present) access to gun shops or sections of stores that contained firearms.

-After an organized campaign by the NRA and NSSF over the issue of smart guns, thousands of retailers and tens of thousands of firearms consumers boycotted Smith & Wesson.
+In response, the National Rifle Association of America (NRA) and National Shooting Sports Foundation (NSSF) organized a campaign over the issue of smart guns.
+Thousands of retailers and tens of thousands of firearms consumers boycotted Smith & Wesson.
 CEO Ed Schultz, who negotiated the deal, was forced out in September of that year.
 By December 2000, the company's stock price was 19 cents per share.
 Smith & Wesson dropped its smart gun plans after nearly being driven out of business.